Our theory of change defines our role in fostering demonstrable outcomes.

 Innovative solutions to the challenges presented by emergent transitions must, by their very nature, be multifaceted and adaptive to context.
 To ensure a consistent approach across BTA, the following lifecycle underpins each initiative (and influences projects within initiatives, too.)

 Additionally, as an initiative-based organisation, many of our outcomes are evidenced through the initiatives.
-However, there are a range of metrics we use to understand contribution of progress.
+However, there are a range of metrics we use to understand progress:

 · # of collaborating leaders and businesses.